Why Leadership Passion Is Important

 Using Your Leadership Passion for Inspiring Your Team

-Leaders can inspire employees to be passionate by demonstrating their genuine enthusiasm and articulating the organization’s mission and goals, including why and how the organization makes a difference in the world.
+Leaders can inspire employees to be passionate by demonstrating their genuine enthusiasm and articulating the organization’s mission and goals, including why and how the organization makes a difference.
 Consider the following three ways you can inspire leadership passion in your team.

 Set a high standard: Raise the bar, but make the goals realistic.
 You don’t want your team to finish their goals in one week, but you also don’t want the goals to be a source of frustration.
 Draw a broad picture so your team can understand precisely what is worth their time and effort.

 Monitor and Report: Setting the goal is one thing, but making sure benchmarks and milestones are measured and reported helps your team see how far they have come and how far they still need to go.
-Just like when you’re on a road trip, knowing where you are on a map and how many miles you’ve already gone can keep you excited to keep going.
+Like on a road trip, knowing where you are on a map and how many miles you’ve already gone can excite you to keep going.

 Spread the word about these successes, push your team with exciting vigor, and carefully measure each gain against goals.
 Do this in a way that everyone can see so they know they’re all on the same ship.

 Provide Feedback and Recognition: Keep people excited by giving them feedback.
-As was already said, people want to know where they are on their way to the end goal, and they also want to know how their actions help the cause.
+As was already said, people want to know where they are on their way to the end goal and how their actions help the cause.

 Tell them you’ve noticed if someone has been working hard all week.
 If someone helped to encourage a coworker, they should hear how this has moved the team closer to the goal.
 Kindness and passion go hand in hand, so it’s best to be friendly and warm if you want to light a fire.